jrpryer/lore/Ydi-Kaari/GM/SECRETS.md

 - uolPer - A southern region king of Greater Echnica and subordinate to the liege lord of the Amber Dusk court, called [[Taerannon]]

+## Power of Myst
+The power of the Kanirûl lies in the truth of Mystery; the

 ## Lunatas' Truth
 The [[Kanirûl Pantheon|Echnicans]] were at first elated at the concept of wielding their new power.
 Under the leadership of their High King, the Kanirûl sought to build the ideal world, one better than the world they believed they had lost.
-It was only Lunatas that knew the truth: that they had escaped the consequences of their sins by a hair's breadth in Great Echnica, sealing away [[Family of the Endless|Myst]] at the expense of their own World Tree and were being imbued by her mote of Infinity as punishment.
+It was only Lunatas that knew the truth: that they had escaped the consequences of their sins by a hair's breadth in Greater Echnica, sealing away [[Family of the Endless|Myst]] at the expense of their own World Tree and were being imbued by her mote of Infinity as punishment.
 It is this tampering of the Echnicans memories that stunts their full use of Myst's envelope of power.
 { See [[The Burning of Dèndronaos]] in Vignettes for more }

 But now that they had traversed the Spheres, they had simply traded in one member of the Endless for _four_.
 Lunatas confided in her husband as best she dared, careful to articulate her fears and the danger posed by the [[Titans]] and implored that he share a healthy fear of the Anarûl as they built their kingdoms.
 She had to be careful not to let too much truth slip, lest her own magic be undone and his memory be again scarred with the full knowledge and weight of their dark past.

 As the inheritor of a greater allotment of Myst's power, Lunatas was Named as the full inheritor of the mote of Infinity ~ the One True Divine in Myst's final breaths ~ with full knowledge of what the Kanirûl's shared possession of the mote could do.
 Though she props up her husband as the leader and strength of the pantheon, it is her knowledge and grasp of cosmic mysteries that hold their world together.
 Consequently, it is her loss at [[the Departure]] that has shrouded the truth of the past in so much obscurity.

 Technically, when a member of the Kanirûl dies without Naming an inheritor, the cosmic ownership over their thread of Infinity passes back to Lunatas.

 # War against Titans
 It was [[Lunatas]]' dogged fear of the Anarûl that so single-handedly influenced the majority of conflict in the Sacred Isles: her desire to hide from their eyes caused her to encourage violence against their Titan servants.
 The other Echnicans each interpreted their own reasons from her prodding: [[Tympestyr]] was happy to test his powers against the Titans, [[Pyronia]] sought to craft weapons of great power to defeat them, [[Taerannon]] fought them to protect the flourishing new fauna (many of which where his direct offspring), while [[Solanas]] and [[Valencia]] both wished to protect their people and the new cultivating cultures that were rising quickly with the Kanirûl's guidance.
 And seeing how their gods responded, the Nashtarans themselves developed whole traditions around the hunting and slaying of Titan-spawn around the Isles to perpetuate the narrative.